MSEndpointMgr/Intune/Modules/IntuneWin32App/README.md

 Use the New-IntuneWin32AppPackage function to first create the packaged Win32 app content file (.intunewin).
 Then call the Add-IntuneWin32App much like the example above illustrates for a MSI installation based Win32 app.
 Apart from the above example, for an EXE/script based Win32 app, a few other parameters are required:
 - InstallCommandLine
 - UninstallCommandLine

 The detection rule is also constructed differently, for example in the below script it's using a PowerShell script as the detection logic.
-In the example below a Win32 app is created that's essentially a PowerShell script that executes and another PowerShell script used for detection.
+In the example below a Win32 app is created that's essentially a PowerShell script that executes and another PowerShell script used for detection:
 ```PowerShell
 # Get MSI meta data from .intunewin file
 $IntuneWinFile = "C:\IntuneWinAppUtil\Output\Enable-BitLockerEncryption.intunewin"